 Nyhavn, which translates to “New Harbor”, is actually one of the oldest harbors in Copenhagen.
 Nyhavn was constructed between 1670 to 1673 by order of King Christian V. It was dug by Swedish prisoners of war from the Dano-Swedish War of 1658-1660.
 Hans Christian Andersen, who wrote The Little Mermaid, lived here for 18 years of his life.

 Lined with colourful buildings and an abundance of ships, Nyhavn is one of the most photographed areas of Copenhagen.
 When the weather is good, it’s also one of the most popular places to sit outside for lunch or drinks.
 If you’re looking to be healthy, Danish smoked salmon is excellent.

-3) A Canal Boat Tour is One of the Must Things to do in Copenhagen
+3) A Canal Boat Tour is One of Must Things to do in Copenhagen

 Nyhavn is a great place to jump on a boat tour of Copenhagen.
 The city was originally a fishing village, and shipping is still an important part of the Danish economy.
 Taking a canal boat tour is an efficient way to see the highlights, while offering an appropriate perspective of the city.

 It also gives you a chance to quickly see the most overrated tourist attraction in Copenhagen, the Little Mermaid statue.
 This popular out of the way statue takes all of about 20 seconds to take in.
 Don’t go out of your way, see it via a canal boat tour.
-Hour long boat tours start at 40 DKK ($6 US), which is less than a pint of beer anywhere in Copenhagen!
+Canal boat tours cost around $17 USD.
+It’s only the cost of a couple beers in a Copenhagen pub!